Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 Do I need a prescription?

-No. FDA Class II cleared red light therapy devices are available for home use without a prescription.
-They are classified as wellness devices, and you can purchase and use them on your own.
+Nope.
+FDA Class II cleared devices are available for home use without one.
+They are classified as wellness devices.
+You buy it, you use it.
+No doctor's visit required.

 Final Thoughts